cloud-gov/product/OnboardingChecklist.md

 * [ ] Bookmark the [pertinent links listed here|https://github.com/18F/cg-product/blob/master/PertinentLinks.md].
 * [ ] Read the ["What is it?"|https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p] presentation for a rundown of what cloud.gov is and does (specifically read slides 1-37; the rest are somewhat outdated)
 * [ ] Read through [the Overview section of cloud.gov|https://cloud.gov/overview/] for a broader understanding of cloud.gov, especially as we present it to potential customers/users.
-* [ ] Read the [January 2016 cloud.gov "Executive Business Case" document|https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#] for greater context about cloud.gov&#39;s potential impact in government.
+* [ ] Read the [January 2016 cloud.gov "Executive Business Case" document|https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#] for greater context about cloud.gov's potential impact in government.
-* [ ] [Deploy a sample application to cloud.gov|https://cloud.gov/docs/getting-started/your-first-deploy/] to get familiar with the basics of the PaaS from a user&#39;s perspective.
+* [ ] [Deploy a sample application to cloud.gov|https://cloud.gov/docs/getting-started/your-first-deploy/] to get familiar with the basics of the PaaS from a user's perspective.
 * [ ] *Out Of Date, ask for what is currently being used:* Check out the [roadmap|https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244] to get a high-level view of recently-completed, in-progress, and upcoming features.
 * [ ] Read the [Delivery Process document|https://github.com/18F/cg-product/blob/master/DeliveryProcess.md] to learn about how we work.
 * [ ] Read our [service disruption guide|https://cloud.gov/docs/ops/service-disruption-guide/] to learn how we handle customer-facing service disruptions.
 * [ ] Join [the cloud.gov team Google Group|https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov] so you can participate in teamwide internal communication.
 * [ ] Join the [cloud.gov inquiries Google Group|https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries] so you can keep apprised of prospective new clients.
-* [ ] Bookmark the [cloud.gov Google Drive folder|https://drive.google.com/drive/folders/0Bx6EvBXVDWwheUtVckVnOE1pRzA] - that&#39;s where we put cloud.gov docs.
-If you create or move a doc there, it&#39;ll get the right access permissions for 18F team members to be able to view and edit it.
+* [ ] Bookmark the [cloud.gov Google Drive folder|https://drive.google.com/drive/folders/0Bx6EvBXVDWwheUtVckVnOE1pRzA] - that's where we put cloud.gov docs.
+If you create or move a doc there, it'll get the right access permissions for 18F team members to be able to view and edit it.
-* [ ] Consider joining [Cloud Foundry&#39;s Slack channels|https://slack.cloudfoundry.org/] (we sometimes talk to folks in #gov and #gov-private – you&#39;ll need a cloud.gov team member to invite you to the latter).
+* [ ] Consider joining [Cloud Foundry's Slack channels|https://slack.cloudfoundry.org/] (we sometimes talk to folks in #gov and #gov-private – you'll need a cloud.gov team member to invite you to the latter).
-* [ ] If you haven&#39;t already, [request a license for Microsoft Office|https://handbook.18f.gov/gsa-tools-equipment-and-transit/#get-a-copy-of-microsoft-office] - this is helpful for working with compliance documentation.
+* [ ] If you haven't already, [request a license for Microsoft Office|https://handbook.18f.gov/gsa-tools-equipment-and-transit/#get-a-copy-of-microsoft-office] - this is helpful for working with compliance documentation.
-* [ ] Once you&#39;ve finished the checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on [the onboarding checklist template|https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md] used to make this issue.
+* [ ] Once you've finished the checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on [the onboarding checklist template|https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md] used to make this issue.

 h3.
 Required items for all team members

 These items help us fulfill security and compliance requirements (including for FedRAMP).
 If you get stuck, or if these requirements are confusing, ask for help from your buddy or in a cloud.gov channel.

-Ensure you know what&#39;s happening on the team:
+Ensure you know what's happening on the team:

 * [ ] Subscribe to [the cloud.gov team calendar|https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&amp;ctz=America/Los_Angeles] (click the + in the bottom right) so you know when assorted team meetings are happening in the various squads.
-Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you&#39;ll be away.
+Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you'll be away.
 * [ ] Subscribe (through the GitHub watch function) to the [cg-site|https://github.com/18F/cg-site] GitHub repository notifications.
 * [ ] Ask Program Manager or Director for access to the cg-supportstream Slack channel.